1.2. Physical Structure of Database Cluster

 drwx------ 2 postgres postgres 4096 Apr 21 10:10 16387

-If you create a new table that belongs to the database created under the base directory, first, a new directory is created under the version-specific subdirectory.
-The name of the new directory is the same as the OID of the existing database.
-Then, the new table file is placed under the created directory.
+If a new table is created within a database located in the base directory, a new directory is first created under the version-specific subdirectory, named according to the OID of the database.
+The new table file is then placed in this newly created directory.

 sampledb=# CREATE TABLE newtbl (.....)
 TABLESPACE new_tblspc;